mohitsinha/mohitsinha.github.io/_posts/2018-04-15-spring-cloud-part1-config.md

 Spring Cloud provides tools for developers to quickly build some of the common patterns in distributed systems (e.g. configuration management, service discovery, circuit breakers, intelligent routing, micro-proxy, control bus, one-time tokens, global locks, leadership election, distributed sessions, cluster state).

-It helps manage the complexity involved in building the distributed system.
+It helps manage the complexity involved in building a distributed system.

 In this tutorial series, we'll be using some of these patterns.